-Southeast and Texas: Early spring
+Southeast and Texas: March–April

-Northeast and Southwest: Late spring
+Northeast and Southwest: May–June

-- Pacific Northwest and Northern California: Summer
+Pacific Northwest and Northern California: June–September

-- Southern California: Fall
+Southern California: August–October

 According to the Federal Emergency Management Agency (FEMA), there are three things you must consider when protecting your home from the risk of wildfires:

-While each home requires an individual plan to prepare for wildfires, there are some common tasks that every homeowner should complete to help protect their homes and their families.
+While each home requires an individual plan to prepare for wildfires, there are some common tasks that every homeowner should complete to help protect their homes and families.
 At the very least, follow these steps to prepare for wildfire season:

 - Ensure your roof is fire-resistant, as it is especially vulnerable to fire.
 The roof is often the most susceptible to fire.
 If you have a cedar shake roof, you should prioritize its replacement with a more fire-resistant material as soon as possible.
 Metal and tile are the most fire-resistant options, but any Class A roof will be sufficient.